 These are just a few examples of those most likely to suffer from workplace-related repetitive stress injuries.

-What Types of Damage Can Occur in These Injuries?
+What Types of Damage Can Occur in These Repetitive Motion Injuries?

 As noted, carpal tunnel is one of the most common conditions that people develop as a result of repetitive motion.
 In this condition, the median nerve that passes through the carpal tunnel in the wrist to provide nerve communication to the hand becomes inflamed.
 This leads to the development of pain when carpal tunnel syndrome occurs.

-However, there are many types of injuries that can occur as a result of repetitive motion.
+However, there are many types of repetitive motion injuries that can occur as a result of repetitive motion in the workplace.
 These include:

 - Tendinitis, a condition in which the tendons, or bands of tissue that connect the muscle and bones, becomes torn or inflamed.